Simsys/espcand/doc/protocol.md

 # Protocol

 This document describes the protocol exchanged between the host and the CAN-WiFi bridge via TCP.
+The protocol is also used to persist filter settings in Flash.
+Therefore, some commands are not available on the TCP interface or will never appear there.
+Details are explained in the description.

 ## Basics